open-organization/open-org-workbook/open_org_workbook_toc.md

 - Chapter titles _in italics_ have been typeset in the [book's galley proofs](https://github.com/open-organization-ambassadors/open-org-workbook/blob/master/open_org_workbook_galleys.pdf) and are ready for review there.

-- Chapter titles appended with someone's @user_name or —INITIALS are currently undergoing proofing.
+- Chapter titles appended with someone's @user_name or INITIALS are currently undergoing proofing.

 - Chapter titles that are ~~struck through~~ have been successfully typeset and copyedited.